 - Be considerate when taking photos of locals, and know that some people, especially women, might not want their photo taken at all, or will ask for a payment in return for the photo.
 When in doubt, just ask the person if you can take a photo of them

-Gender roles are more defined in Egypt than in other European or Western countries.
+Gender roles are more defined in Egypt than in Western countries.
 Because of conservative practices, religion, and a more traditional society, women are expected to dress more modestly, and adhere to certain behaviors.
 Read on for a few additional tips if you are a woman traveling to Egypt:

 - Modest Dress: Local Egyptian women are expected to dress modestly, especially in rural areas.
 Visitors aren’t necessarily expected to dress like locals, but showing respect for the local culture goes a long way